neumino/neumino.github.io/movies.md

 ### Black Panther
-*Released on 2018-02-13, vote average 7*
+*Released on 2018-02-13, vote average 7.1*

-T&#39;Challa, the new ruler of the advanced kingdom of Wakanda, must defend his land from being torn apart by enemies from outside and inside the country.
+T&#39;Challa, after the death of his father, the King of Wakanda, returns home to the isolated, technologically advanced African nation to succeed to the throne and take his rightful place as king.

 <iframe id="player"
 	type="text/html"